This is a one-person show – so you receive personal service.

-- “PADDOCK TO PLATE” FARM & PHOTOGRAPHY TOUR OF IRELAND & THE UK: The tour dates are 11 July to 7 August; but I will be away 10 July – 8 August (flying domestic legs).
+- IRELAND & UK FARM TOUR: August-September; exact dates TBA.
 It’s a cliche but in this case it is true – this is a once-in-a-lifetime opportunity to have an especially memorable trip around the UK & Ireland, in the company of a fantastic group of fellow travellers.
 We’ll be attending a selection of Britain’s best agricultural events and visiting interesting farms off the beaten track.
 A particular highlight will be meeting a large number of locals involved in agriculture, at special dinners arranged in Ireland, Scotland and England.
 While travelling, I’ll also be giving photography-related advice to anyone who has any queries.
 AND I’ll be showing how I use my drone to take photographs, on some of the farms we’ll be visiting.
 This is a unique adventure – a very personal tour!
 More details on this fantastic farm tour of Ireland and the UK on this blog page.

 Some of the most recent outings (& office closures) were:

 - Victoria & southern NSW – RM William’s Outback Magazine business story; away 13th April to 21st April.